Grunet/a11y-analytics/README.md

 You should see the minified snippet out in the console, as well as showing up as a file under the `dist/` folder.

+## Release Pipeline

+This applies to the creation of the Github Releases that contain the published Javascript snippets.

+To publish updated snippets the process goes as follows

+1. Update CHANGELOG.md with what the new changes include
+2. Update the version in version.json according to semantic versioning
+3. Create a PR with those changes and merge it into main
+4. Run the Release Github Workflow via workflow dispatch against the main branch

+A new Git tag and Github Release should be created containing the updated snippets.

 ## Deployment Pipeline

+This applies to the "marketing" website where the ideas behind this project are discussed.

 This repository is hooked up to a (manually created) Deno Deploy project.
-So every merge to main will cause a redeploy of `main.tsx` and the https://a11y-analytics.deno.dev/ site
+So every merge to main will cause a redeploy of `main.tsx` and the https://a11y-analytics.deno.dev/ site.

 ## Supply Chain Security Considerations